Easy Soft & Creamy Fudge Recipe

 Setting Your Fudge

-Fudge mixture in baking dish with extra pecans sprinkled on top
+Fudge mixture in baking dish with extra pecans on top

 Cutting Your Fudge